symfony/symfony-docs/frontend/encore/typescript.rst

     -- Running section of ts-loader documentation

-Checking types in a separate process
+Checking Types in a separate Process
 ------------------------------------

 In order to get `Faster builds`_ it is possible to enable the `fork-ts-checker-webpack-plugin`_ plugin.